-- 8.1 The NHS Commissioning Board's revenue budget for 2013-14 is £95,623 million (of which £1,843 million is for delivery of the section 7A agreement2 with the Secretary of State) and its capital budget is £200 million3.
+- NHS England's revenue budget for 2014/15 is £98,692 million (of which £1,929 million 8.1 is for delivery of the section 7A agreement with the Secretary of State) and its capital budget is £270 million.
+13, 14 The indicative revenue budget for 2015/16 is £99,909 million and its indicative capital budget is £220 million.
 At a time of great pressure on the public finances, it is vital to deliver this mandate within available resources, both in the current spending review period and beyond.
-Therefore, the Board's objective is to ensure good financial management and unprecedented improvements in value for money across the NHS, including ensuring the delivery of its contribution, and that of CCGs, to the QIPP programme.
-The Board will also need to comply with the financial directions made under the NHS Act 2006 and published alongside this mandate, which set out further technical limits, including spending on administration.
-Like any other public body it will be covered by all relevant government guidance on the management of public finances, which are summarised in the Framework Agreement between the Department of Health and the NHS Commissioning Board. - 8.2 The Board will be responsible for allocating the budgets for commissioning NHS services.
+Therefore, NHS's England's objective is to ensure good financial management and unprecedented improvements in value for money across the NHS, including ensuring the delivery of its contribution, and that of CCGs, to the QIPP programme.
+It is in this context that the Government is committed to ensuring the development of a fair and transparent identification and payment system for overseas visitors and migrants accessing the NHS.
+We will, therefore, continue to work with providers and NHS England to identify cost-effective ways of maximising the recovery of costs incurred through the treatment of chargeable patients (as to be defined by the forthcoming legislation).
+NHS England will also need to comply with the financial directions made under the NHS Act 2006 and published alongside this mandate, which set out further technical limits, including spending on administration.
+Like any other public body it will be covered by all relevant government guidance on the management of public finances, which are summarised in the Framework Agreement between the Department of Health and NHS England.15 - 8.2 NHS England is responsible for allocating the budgets for commissioning NHS services.
 This will prevent any perception of political interference in the way that money is distributed between different parts of the country.
-The Government expects the principle of ensuring equal access for equal need to be at the heart of the Board's approach to allocating budgets.
+The Government expects the principle of ensuring equal access for equal need to be at the heart of NHS England's approach to allocating budgets.
 This process will also need to be transparent, and to ensure that changes in allocations do not result in the destabilising of local health economies.